eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_3.md

 **Stakeholders' interests**:
 * the administrative officer wants to give access to parents
-* the parent wants to be enable to use the system
+* the parent wants to be enabled to use the system

-**Precondition**: parents must have a child register in the system
+**Precondition**: parents must have a child registered in the system

 **Success Guarantees**: parent has access to the system